 “Saints are only sinners who keep trying.”
-Those are the words of Mother Teresa of Calcutta (a Saint if there ever was one).
+Those are the words of Saint Teresa of Calcutta (also known as Mother Teresa).

 What wonderful consolation is found in those words.
 It speaks to God and His unfathomable mercy and His strong desire that we not be condemned but be saved.